The Good Wife

 A few weeks ago, I lay in bed cuddling with my youngest daughter.
 Every night, we snuggle for 10 minutes before she goes to bed, just the two of us, unpacking the day.
 Out of the blue, she said, “Mom, I think Daddy’s family picked you because you were only 16.
 They thought you were just going to do whatever they told you to do and they’d be able to make you into whoever they wanted you to be.”
 And then she paused.
 “Man,” she said.
 “They picked the wrong girl.”

 This story originally appeared in the March 2017 issue of Toronto Life magazine.
-To subscribe, for just $29.95 a year, click here.
+To subscribe for just $39.99 a year, click here.
+To purchase single issues, click here.